 Kimberly Seelbrede, LCSW

-Kimberly Seelbrede is a New York State licensed psychotherapist, relationship expert, consultant, mind-body practitioner and a reluctant beauty queen — Miss USA (a long time ago).
-Her mother and sorority sisters encouraged her to enter the pageant for the life experience while attending college for pre-med studies.
-Kimberly also trained in ballet, and was an athlete competing in gymnastics, track, swimming and diving.
-The pageant seemed like a good idea at the time and a natural next step for a small-town girl.
-After winning the title of Miss Ohio and Miss USA, she moved to Manhattan where she placed as a runner up in the Miss Universe Pageant held in New York City.
-She met her future husband Neil Cole at the Miss Universe Pageant, where his family business Candie's shoes was an official sponsor.
-The shoe fit (at least, at the time), they dated and eventually married and had two sons together Alexander and Brandon.
+KIM SEELBREDE, LCSW is a New York State licensed psychotherapist, consultant, relationship and well-being expert.
+She is the founder of New York Integrative Therapy, a psychotherapy practice based in New York City, specializing in treating couples and individuals with relationship and emotional well-being concerns.
+While studying pre-med in undergraduate school, she developed a love of psychology and the interplay of the mind and body connection.
+As an adolescent, Kim trained in ballet, and was an athlete competing in gymnastics, track, swimming and diving.
+Her mother entered her in a beauty pageant during her first year of college which she reluctantly followed through with and won the title of Miss Ohio and Miss USA.
+She then moved to Manhattan where she placed as a runner up in the Miss Universe Pageant held in New York City.
+She met her future husband at the Miss Universe Pageant, where his family business Candie's shoes was an official sponsor.
+The couple married and had two sons.
 Kimberly appeared in television commercials, was the Sony Betamax girl, made a few soap opera appearances and finished her undergraduate degree while raising her young children.
 She completed her Master's degree at New York University in 2002.
 In the wake of a difficult divorce, the loss of her brother, dad and later her mother, Kimberly discontinued studies as a Ph.D candidate in clinical psychology and sought healing in her yoga practice.
 Inspired by the health benefits of meditation, yoga and complementary and alternative medicine, she continued working in the mental health field and also embarked on various healing and training adventures.

 Kimberly Seelbrede has a special interest in helping clients manage chronic health and pain conditions as a result of her own struggles following a diagnosis of the autoimmune disorder Hashimoto's Thyroiditis over a decade ago.
 She is delighted to assist clients as a health consultant and coach, empowering those managing thyroid, endocrine and hormonal conditions, autoimmune disorders and other chronic health problems such as Diabetes, MS, Lupus, RA, Chronic Fatigue Syndrome and Fibromyalgia.
 Subsequently, because of her own research and practices, she is able to support and teach clients self-care and holistic practices for mind and body that support optimal wellbeing.
 She is a registered yoga therapist (200 + 500 RYT) trained by Donna Karan's groundbreaking Urban Zen Foundation Integrative Therapy Program - UZIT, where she learned restorative yoga therapy, breathing techniques, essential oils, Reiki, contemplative care and nutrition from such exerts as Rodney Yee, Colleen Saidman Yee, Richard Freeman, Richard Rosen, Pamela Miles, Mark Hyman, MD and Roshi Joan Halifax.
 As an emotional health expert, she works with women and issues unique to them including life balance, hormone issues and care-taking concerns.
 When she's not working, you can find Kimberly at the beach, on a Citi Bike, at a flea market looking for antiques, shopping for organic produce at a farmer's market, learning at a workshop or playing around with photography and watercolors.
 She would self-describe as an introvert with occasional extrovert adventures, serious about good coffee, a knowledge-seeker, a foodie and a fashion, style and decorating junkie.
 Her book Diary Of A Beauty Queen is due to be released in 2016.